hendri54/hendri54.github.io/private/light_rail/ridership.md

 1. The Durham/Chapel Hill area is too small to support a light rail system.
 No other U.S. city this small has light rail.
 For light rail to be economically viable, it would have to connect Raleigh to surrounding cities (Cary, Apex).
 2. GoTriangle's ridership estimates are pure fantasy numbers that bear no plausible relationship to reality.

+Overstated ridership estimates are, by the way, standard practice in the industry.
+On average, light rail ridership estimates were [70% higher](http://ti.org/antiplanner/?p=10045) than actual ridership outcomes.

 What are the alternatives to light rail?

 Clearly, transportation has to move away from cars carrying one or two persons each.
 Fortunately, alternatives are coming online as I am writing this.
 Several cities are experimenting with self-driving van services.
 In contrast to rail, these will solve the "last mile problem."
 Instead of discharging passengers at a handful of train stations, vans drop off passengers where they actually need to go.

 By the time the planned DOLRT would come online (2028, if everything goes according to plan), it will be technologically obsolete.

+# Ridership fact summary

+1. On average, light rail ridership estimates were [70% higher](http://ti.org/antiplanner/?p=10045) than actual ridership outcomes.

 ------------